Nespresso vs Ninja Coffee Bar (What’s the Best Choice!)

 Serving Size and drink options

 In entry-level Nespresso original line machines, the only drink options are espresso and lungo.
-Advanced machines like Creatista and Lattissima offer more drink options, including cappuccino, latte, and macchiato, in addition to lungo, espresso, and ristretto shots.
+Advanced machines like Creatista and Lattissima offer more drink options, including cappuccino, latte, and macchiato.

 Nespresso Vertuo line offers more drinks and serving size options including Single and double Espresso, Lungo, 8 oz coffee, and 14 oz Alto XL.